About Billericay Horticultural Society

 In 1926 the Society became affiliated to the Royal Horticultural Society and one of our members, Fred Stewart, had been exhibiting at the RHS shows for over 20 years.

-We have some really enthusiastic gardeners and its good to see so many newcomers coming along to our monthly meetings at the Day Centre, we are always wanting more members.
+We have some really enthusiastic gardeners and its good to see so many newcomers coming along to our monthly meetings, to listen to the various speakers we engage to broaden our gardening experiences.
+We are always willing to welcome new members.